What sellers must know about allowed overlays, banned elements, automated removals… and how to brand safely.

 - High-contrast text over background

-Because detection is automated, even a small overlay can still trigger action.
+Because enforcement is automated, even small or “clean-looking” overlays can still trigger action.

 3. How Watermark Violations Affect Your Listings